PacLII Home | Databases | WorldLII | Search | Feedback

 (1) The Land Ombudsman must, if possible, by an informal request to any person, obtain evidence and information for the purposes of investigating a complaint.

-(3) Failure to comply in a timely manner with any reasonable request made by the Land Ombudsman under subsection (2), could result in the Director of Lands or an officer of the Department of who is deemed responsible being prosecutedcuted in accordance with paragraph (7
+(3) Failure to comply in a timely manner with any reasonable request made by the Land Ombudsman under subsection (2), could result in the Director of Lands or an officer of the Department of Lands who is deemed responsible being prosecuted in accordance with paragraph (7)(b).

 (4) The Land Ombudsman may issue a notice in writing in the prescribed form to any person who is either: